MalikHarrisAhm/Systematic_Review_Agent/README.md

      3. Request an API key
      4. Use your email address as the Entrez email

-   Don't worry if you don't have these - we can help you obtain them.

 ## How It Works (Technical Overview)

 The system uses a combination of AI technologies to automate systematic review screening: